soloboan/dEBV_Garrick/README.md

 # dEBV_Garrick
-Deregression of EBVs following Garrick et al. 2009 Part of the script were sourced from Badke et al. 2014
+Deregression of EBVs following Garrick et al. 2009 \n Part of the script were sourced from Badke et al. 2014 \n

 @----------------------------------------------------------------------------------------------------------------------@
 The deregression scripts requires the following parameters and information to run sucessfully